timlrx/rehype-prism-plus/README.md

 ## Usage

-The following objects are exported:
+The following import paths are supported:

-- `rehypePrismGenerator`, generator function.
+- `rehype-prism-plus/generator`, generator function.
 Can be used to generate a rehype prism plugin that works on your desired languages.
-- `rehypePrismCommon`, [rehype plugin].
+- `rehype-prism-plus/common`, [rehype plugin].
 Supports the languages in `refractor/lib/common.js`.
-- `rehypePrism`, [rehype plugin].
+- `rehype-prism-plus/all`, [rehype plugin].
 Works with all [language supported by refractor].
+- `rehype-prism-plus`, re-exports the above 3 packages with `rehype-prism-plus/all` as the default export.

 Some examples of how you might use the rehype plugin: